 Terminating an employee can prove difficult in Argentina.
 It is best to have a strong, written employment contract that outlines entitlement and termination.
 Employees are entitled to severance pay based on their highest regular monthly salary accrued over the last year.
 Fixed-term employees are entitled to their remaining salary through the completion of the contract if you terminate the contract prematurely.
 Employees with union representatives may qualify for more severance pay.

-Contact an Argentina Payroll Processing Company
+Payroll Processing Company in Argentina

 Don’t let the intricacies of your Argentina payroll options keep you from expanding your company.
 Globalization Partners can take care of your global payroll and assume all the risk as your Employer of Record.
 Contact us today to learn more.